mbayle/Snowcrash/level04/Ressources/writeup.md

 ### Level04

-On our HOME we can see a pearl script:
+In our HOME we can see a perl script:
 ```pearl
     #!/usr/bin/perl
     # localhost:4747